nodejs/node/doc/api/assert.md

 // This fails because 1 !== '1'.
 assert.deepStrictEqual({ a: 1 }, { a: '1' });
-// AssertionError: Input A expected to strictly deep-equal input B:
+// AssertionError: Expected inputs to be strictly deep-equal:
-// + expected - actual
+// + actual - expected
+//
 //   {
-// -   a: 1
+// +   a: 1
-// +   a: '1'
+// -   a: '1'
 //   }

 // The following objects don't have own properties